-New Employee Induction Procedure
+NEW EMPLOYEE INDUCTION PROCEDURE

-The Health and Safety at Work etc. Act, The Management of Health and Safety at Work Regulations and The Construction (Design and Management) Regulations require the company to provide information, instruction, training and supervision to all employees.

-Induction training is intended to ensure new employees, including those with experience in the industry, are properly inducted on matters of health, safety and welfare and that this induction is conducted on a formal basis.

-When the new employee arrives at his place of work for the first time, the person in charge of the place of work must ensure the employee is informed and instructed on all aspects detailed in the induction form before being given any work task.

-Any previous safety training undertaken by the employee, i.e. cartridge tools, forklifts, abrasive wheels, etc. should be recorded along with the induction form and details forwarded to head office.

-The form is to be signed and dated by both the person carrying out induction and the new employee and sent to the Company Head Office.
+- The Health and Safety at Work etc. Act, The Management of Health and Safety at Work Regulations and The Construction (Design and Management) Regulations require the company to provide information, instruction, training and supervision to all employees. - Induction training is intended to ensure new employees, including those with experience in the industry, are properly inducted on matters of Health, Safety and Wellbeing and that this induction is conducted on a formal basis. - When the new employee arrives at his place of work for the first time, the person in charge of the place of work must ensure the employee is informed and instructed on all aspects detailed in the induction form before being given any work task. - Any previous safety training undertaken by the employee, i.e. cartridge tools, forklifts, abrasive wheels, etc. should be recorded along with the induction form and details forwarded to Esh Training Solutions. - The form is to be signed and dated by both the person carrying out induction and the new employee and sent to the Company Head Office.

-Smoking

-The Health Act 2006 lays down three duties, requiring:
+The Health Act 2006 detailed three duties, requiring:

-- Smoke free premises to display a no smoking sign; - Any person in control of the management of smoke-free premises "to cause a person smoking there to stop smoking"; and - All persons not to smoke on smoke-free premises.
+- Smoke free premises to display a no smoking sign. - Any person in control of the management of smoke-free premises "to cause a person smoking there to stop smoking". - All persons not to smoke on smoke-free premises.